wmbenedetto/DropletJS.Class/README.md

 ### Extending a class

-To extend a class, you call Ron.extend() and pass it a reference to the class you want to extend, as well as an object literal containing any methods or properties with which you want to extend it.
+To extend a class, call Ron.extend() and pass it a reference to the class you want to extend, as well as an object literal containing any methods or properties with which you want to extend it.

 As with any classical inheritance, the child class can override the parent class' properties and methods.
 Any properties and methods that aren't overridden are inherited.